- Guidelines for Making Appointments

 Jenny Bak is the editor of James Patterson’s books for young readers, and also acquires stories that reflect the JIMMY mission to create books that inspire a lifelong love of reading in children.
 Recent projects include Patterson’s Middle School and Maximum Ride series, the #1 New York Times bestselling Stalking Jack the Ripper, the IndieBound MG hit How to Be a Supervillain, the picture book Big Words for Little Geniuses, and one of 2018’s most anticipated YA novels, Girls of Paper and Fire.
 Prior to joining JIMMY, Jenny worked at Egmont UK in London, as well as at Penguin and HarperCollins in New York.

-Tamar Brazis is the editorial director of Abrams Books for Young Readers where she has concentrated on picture books for over 14 years.
+Tamar Brazis is the editorial director of Viking Children’s Books.
+Previously, she concentrated on picture books for nearly 15 years at Abrams Books for Young Readers.
 Some of her titles include the Caldecott Honor-winning and Coretta Scott King Award-winning Trombone Shorty by Troy “Trombone Shorty” Andrews and Bryan Collier, the #1 New York Times bestseller Princesses Wear Pants by Savannah Guthrie, Hiawatha and the Peacemaker by Robbie Robertson and David Shannon, Cloth Lullaby by Amy Novesky and Isabelle Arsenault, and the bestselling I Am Yoga/I Am Peace series by Susan Verde and Peter H. Reynolds.

 Jenny Chen joined Crooked Lane in 2017 by way of internships with Writers House, Penguin Random House, and Simon & Schuster.
 She obtained dual BA/MA degrees in English literature, graduating with highest honors, in 2016.
-Now she works on all stories criminal, with debut and critically acclaimed bestselling authors alike.
-With an affinity for the macabre, Chen is on the hunt for stories that challenge the human spirit.
-She is particularly interested in nuanced villains, twisted family dynamics, stories about #MMIW, procedurals, cabin-in-the-woods settings, serial killers, and creepy dolls and wells.
-She loves a story that can creep her out.
+Now she works on all stories criminal, with debut and critically acclaimed best-selling authors alike.
+With an affinity for all things macabre, Jenny is on the hunt for stories that challenge and explore the resiliency of the human spirit.
+She is particularly interested in the fraught natures of intimate relationships, especially of that between parent and child.
+She wants nuanced villains, small town sheriffs, stories about missing/murdered indigenous women, and has a known weakness for stories set in cabins in the woods, and eerie dolls and wells.
+She’s looking for a twisted story about home.

 Before finding her way to publishing, Taylor Curtin worked as a wardrobe stylist and personal assistant, fetching red carpet gowns and coffee in one, semi-frenzied swoop (think: The Devil Wears Prada).
 This, as it turns out, was not her calling.
 Curtin”s lifelong love affair with books found life after an internship at Writers House and she hasn”t looked back since.
 She is now actively acquiring clients at Union Literary where she is on the lookout for young adult, new adult, upmarket, and literary fiction as well as graphic novels.